DanielLukic/krok-dart/README.md

 >
 > But Dart is actually OK.
 Will continue some more with this… 🙃

-# Gotchas

-For now this probably only works on Linux and maybe macOS because of the secret/key handling.
-This is fine for me.
-Maybe I'll extend support for reading or passing secret/key at some point.

 # Some To Dos

 Some random TODOs.
 There are a lot more TODOs, actually.
 But haven't bothered writing it all down for now… 🙈